 When you think of the customary jazz audience, you can easily visualize many female patrons in your mind’s eye.
 Now, juxtapose that mental picture with that of a woman performing with an instrument on stage.
 It says something that women in jazz are still considered a bit of an anomaly in 2020.

-But jazz trumpeter Tiffany Goode is part of the new wave of female connoisseurs who are crafting successful careers in this classic American genre.
+But jazz trumpeter Tiffany Goode is part of the new wave of female artists who are crafting successful careers in this classic American genre.

 Proof of Goode’s skills with the trumpet can be found on her album, Today Was A Goode Day, her debut CD under the Goode Stuff Basement Series umbrella.
 She describes it as a foray into a “day in the life of Ms. Goode.
 From waking up in the morning to going to bed at night, take a musical ride through my day, and explore my moods and my thoughts.”